 Location & Building Type

-Premises in flood-prone areas, older buildings with outdated wiring, or locations without fire suppression systems may attract higher premiums.
-Street-level premises with large glass frontages also carry glass breakage risk.
+Premises in flood-prone areas, older buildings with outdated electrical systems, or venues without fire suppression systems attract higher premiums.
+Ground-floor premises with large glass shopfronts also carry glass breakage exposure.

 Real-World Insurance Scenarios for Cafes & Restaurants